dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 > Default: v1

-This is a new configuration option introduced in the CAP v2.4 version.
 It is used to specify a version of a message to isolate messages of different versions of the service.
 It is often used in A/B testing or multi-service version scenarios.
 Following are application scenarios that needs versioning:

 !!! info "Business Iterative and compatible"
     Due to the rapid iteration of services, the data structure of the message is not fixed during each service integration process.
 Sometimes we add or modify certain data structures to accommodate the newly introduced requirements.
 If you have a brand new system, there's no problem, but if your system is already deployed to a production environment and serves customers, this will cause new features to be incompatible with the old data structure when they go online, and then these changes can cause serious problems.
 To work around this issue, you can only clean up message queues and persistent messages before starting the application, which is obviously not acceptable for production environments.